State capacity

-Applications
+Definitions and measurement

 There are multiple dimensions of state capacity, as well as varied indicators of state capacity.
 In studies that use state capacity as a causal variable, it has frequently been measured as the ability to tax, provide public goods, enforce property rights, achieve economic growth or hold a monopoly on the use of force within a territory.

 State capacity is distinct from political control, as the latter refers to the tactics that states use to gain compliance from society.